Particle-Network/particle-flutter/README.md

 Particle Auth is a simple self-custodial auth infra for Web3 apps and wallets.

+Particle Auth Core combine MPC signature capability and Wallet through Auth Core.
+In this way, you can control almost all the UI/UX.
+To simplify this, we also provide out-of-box UI/UX for Custom Auth signing.

 Particle Connect is the best way to onboard any user for your dApp.

 Particle Wallet is not an independent wallet—it is a wallet infrastructure plugged into apps or wallets.

-Particle Biconomy support Account Abstraction
+Particle AA support Account Abstraction

 ## iOS Cocoapods requires